LaneAntunes/MasterGroceries/README.md

 ### Functionalities

-* When a meal is added to the list, all ingredients are automatically added to their respective supermarket sections on the grocery list.
+* When a meal is added, all ingredients are automatically added to their respective supermarket sections on the grocery list.
 * The user can add, remove meals and cross off items they have already purchased.
 * The number of servings and price is updated whenever a meal is added or removed.